-Anne has successfully represented clients in all phases of commercial disputes, ranging from pre-litigation dispute resolution all the way through trial or arbitration.
+Anne has successfully represented clients in all phases of commercial disputes, ranging from pre-litigation dispute resolution through trial or arbitration.

-Anne has been active in leadership roles within the firm, having served as the representative of the New York Office on the firm’s Associates Committee and having served as the Committee's national chair, and currently serving as a representative on the firm’s Women’s Network.
-Anne is the New York City office chair of the Litigation Department.
+Anne has been active in leadership roles within the firm throughout her career, having served first as the representative of the New York Office on the firm’s Associates Committee and then as the Committee's national chair, as well as serving as a representative on the firm’s Women’s Network.
 She also frequently works on the firm’s loss prevention and professional responsibility matters.

 - Won a jury trial in a Title VII gender discrimination case in the Eastern District of New York